tue-robotics/image_recognition/tensorflow_ros/README.md

 ## Installation

 See https://github.com/tue-robotics/image_recognition for installation instructions.
-Also make sure that you have a working installation on Tensorflow (https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html).
+Also make sure that you have a working installation on Tensorflow.
+If you are running Ubuntu x64, Tensorflow can be installed with use of the following commands:

+    sudo apt-get install python-pip python-dev
+    sudo pip install tensorflow # If you want gpu support, use pip install tensorflow-gpu

 ## How-to